tpluscode/Hydra/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Other issue
-about: Describe this issue template's purpose here.
+about: Use this for everything else
-title: ''
-labels: ''
-assignees: ''

 ---

+## Description

+Any relevant information related to the issue which can help resolving it.